 - Automated messages when telephone operators are busy assisting other customers

-Fees associated with the services include a set-up fee, a fee to cover disaster incidents and a monthly fee.
-Costs of the monthly and disaster incidents fees depend on the numbers of telephone calls received.
+Fees associated with the services include a set-up fee, a fee to cover disaster incidents, and a monthly fee.
+Costs of the monthly and disaster incidents fees depend on the number of telephone calls received.
 Although these call center in Spanish services are also offered in English, depending on the size and type of your employee and customer demographic, you may want to include both services in your business contingency plans.
-Whether or not you use bilingual services, all messages received are backed up on Anserve America’s servers.
+Whether or not you use bilingual services, all messages received are backed up on Anserve servers.